Agriculture and farming

 Council's Sustainable Agriculture Small Grants Program is available for local producers.
 Through the program, local landholders are supported to use land management practices that benefit the farm, community and the environment.

-A limited number of grants of up to $4000 are available for eligible activities.
+If you are a primary producer, market gardener or small lot farmer, a limited number of grants of up to $4000 are available for eligible activities.

 Sustainable Agriculture Strategy